ThirdRealityStudios/WeakPathAI/README.md

 Of course,

+you still need to feed the chatbot with a lot of data

-you can do whatever you want with the AI..
+and in the end you can do whatever you want with the AI..

 A chatbot is just an example here..